 - 1. Severe contrast reaction such as anaphylaxis - 2.
 Hemodynamic instability, including symptomatic bradycardia or hypotension, due to the beta blockade or nitrates given for the CCTA scan acquisition - 3.
 Acute bronchospasm due to the beta blockade given for the CCTA scan - 4.
-Contrast induced nephropathy - 5.
+Contrast induced nephropathy/dialysis - 5.
 Radiation dose exposure

 In addition the incidence of finding significant LM stenosis ( $\geq$ 50%) on cardiac catheterization not reported on CT coronary angiogram will be monitored and reported to the DSMB.
-Incidental findings on CCTA that are of clinical importance (e.g., aortic aneurysm or suspected neoplasm) will be reported to the site and the participant may be excluded from the study.
+Incidental findings on CCTA will be reported to the site according to the list specified in the MOO.
+The participant may be excluded from the study based on certain incidental findings (e.g., large aortic aneurysm or neoplasm).